theClubhouse-Augusta/project-euler/README.md

 The above command will create all the correct folders inside `eulers/e1/javascript/blister` and will create a `README.md` file for you to write about your solution.
-### 5. When you are happy with your solution, submit a Pull Request to the
+### Submit PR to theClubhouse-Augusta/project-euler
-primary GitHub repository for [theClubhouse-Augusta](theClubhouse-Augusta/project-euler)
+When you are happy with your solution, submit a Pull Request to the primary GitHub repository for [theClubhouse-Augusta](theClubhouse-Augusta/project-euler)